 Angst?
-What Angst?: The protagonists and other former members of the Debauchery Tea Party take their unexpected imprisonment in a video game surprisingly well, and complain that most of the other players are getting too worked up over it.
+What Angst?: The Main Characters and other former members of the Debauchery Tea Party take their unexpected imprisonment in a video game surprisingly well, and complain that most of the other players are getting too worked up over it.
 There are many players who angst about it, but those players are not the main characters.
-It helps that their actual lives are not directly threatened; they respawn when killed.
+It helps that their lives are not directly threatened; they respawn when killed.
 The players are more concerned about incertitude and social troubles than surviving.

-Akatsuki's side-story in season two where she goes after the Christmas killer is very hit-and-miss amongst the fans.
+Akatsuki's character arc in season two where she goes after the Christmas killer is very hit-and-miss amongst the fans.
 Some found that the arc didn't need to drag on for four episodes, and were getting impatient, because what they truly wanted to see was the action going on in Shiroe's raid on Elder Tail's gold stash.
 Others were fine with it, stating that this is what Log Horizon is best known for building up the problem before finally dealing with it, and eventually got to what everyone was begging for; an action-packed final episode of the arc dealing with the murderer.
-Akatsuki's Character Development seen throughout this arc is also a huge plus for some people as it was something that was constantly asked for all throughout season one due to her Ensemble Darkhorse status.
+Akatsuki's Character Development seen throughout this arc is also a huge plus for some people as it was something that was constantly asked for all throughout season one due to her popular status.

-Isaac's popularity exploded, at least amongst the Japanese fandom, after the release of the Black Knight vs. Berserker Drama CD in volume 7's special edition.
+Isaac, one of the guildmasters, popularity exploded, at least amongst the Japanese fandom, after the release of the Black Knight vs. Berserker Drama CD in volume 7's special edition.

-Hilarious in Hindsight: Much of the beginning of Season 2 involves Shiroe trying to figure out how to generate enough funds to pay for the Round Table's upkeep costs for maintaining Akihabara's infrastructure.
-He then comes across an idea to exploit a hole in the game's logic: mainly, if monsters drop gold, where does the gold from?
+Much of the beginning of Season 2 involves Shiroe trying to figure out how to generate enough funds to pay for the Round Table's upkeep costs for maintaining Akihabara's infrastructure.
+He then comes across an idea to exploit a hole in the game's logic: mainly, if monsters drop gold, where does the gold come from?
 His investigation takes him to an underground raid zone where it is rumored that it holds an endless supply of gold.
 So basically, Shiroe is looking for the fabled Loot Cave.

 Hollywood Pudgy: Averted in Kyouko's case, as the way she's drawn she actually does look pudgy, especially when compared to the rest of her guildmates, who are almost universally slim.